Leave a Message

 A big piece of this puzzle is consumer confidence.
 Low-mortgage rates have continued to drive once-in-a-lifetime affordability for homeowners, and buyers have been more concerned about missing out on the deal of the century than anything else.

-Therefore, confidence in the real estate industry has remained relatively high, driving a record number of buyers into the market and put us in a position to potentially outperform last year in terms of the number of homes sold.
+Therefore, confidence in the real estate industry has remained relatively high, driving a record number of buyers into the market and putting us in a position to potentially outperform last year in terms of the number of homes sold.

 Bottom Line